kaushikData/CURTIS-CURe_by_Therapy_Intelligent_System/README.md

 4. Contextual Similarity Model using BERT.ipynb

 ## Running all files from scratch

+Change the present working directory to source
 ```bash
 cd source
 ```
+Run crawler.py to crawl all the questions and answers from CouncilChat website

 ```bash
 python crawler.py
 ```
+Run preprocessing.py to generate reflections in the training data
 ```bash
 python preprocessing.py
 ```
+Run baseline.py to train and test the baseline chatbot
 ```bash
 python baseline.py
 ```
+Run contextual_similarity.py to train the current model and save contextual vectors to datafolder.

 ```bash
 python contextual_similarity.py
 ```
+Run reflections.py to test the chatbot
 ```bash
 python reflection.py
 ```